 It was too tempting not to create a Processing app for this as well.

 This remained our brand for the next few months.
 In addition to the logo, I chose Brandon Grotesque as a strong and friendly geometric sans-serif for titles, and balanced it out with Kepler Std, a more delicate and proper serif.

 Following are a few implemenations of the brand.

 Design & Hack

 Design & Hack has been a passion project of mine since I first had the idea for it slightly over a year ago.
 It’s planned for September 2014 and will be the first student hackathon focused on design.
-To read more about the history of Design & Hack, and for a more in-depth look at the design process, check out this section of the history.
 Following is some design work in collaboration with Robert Vinluan.

 Once I got the sketch more or less down, Rob and I began the process of polishing it into a brand we could be proud of.

 There was also a site to be built.
 Robert and I collaborated on this as well.
 We are good collaborators.
 If you ever need collaborators, you have our number.